FaezehRajabiKouchi/Diabetic-lesions-MATLAB/README.md

 **5.** In the line 10 of the "MainAlgotithm1.m" add dataset's path in your device.

-**6.** In the line 93 of the "MainAlgotithm1.m" add the savemat's path.
+**6.** In the line 93 of the "MainAlgotithm1.m" add the savemat's path in your device.

 **7.** Open the "Diabetic-lesions-MATLAB" project and run the "MainAlgorithm1.m".